SweetLovingLies/iwishyouroses/neocities/to-do.md

 ## !!!!!!
-Things I intend to do for this site... the text file!
+Things I intend to do for this site... the markdown file!

 * **!!
 Things to do for the Media Log:**
   * Make the media log